 In my early days here I many times felt unsure, and frankly a bit uncomfortable, with not really grasping if I was in a Let's-do-business meeting or a just-get-to-know-each-other meeting.
 Now I know it's all about building trust.
 No business is done without establishing trust first, which comes from interacting in person, preferably many times in different scenarios.

-Which makes perfect sense when you think about it but we are all so used to all the digital help nowadays that in many business negotiations worldwide it's perfectly fine to talk through various screens, to establish a good enough common ground over time, to agree to put pen to paper and sign a deal.
+Which makes perfect sense when you think about it.
+But we (from the transactional culture) are all so used to all the digital help nowadays that in many business negotiations it's perfectly fine to talk through various screens, to establish a good enough common ground over time, to agree to put pen to paper and sign a deal.
 In Spain not so much.

 Feelings are not left aside